gcallah/demo-repo3/README.md

 ## Requirements

-- List all available characters
+- List all available character types
+- Get a description of a character type
 - List all active characters
 - Signup
 - Signin